A-Z for Parents

 Color Day is the last day of Spirit Week, typically held in January or February.
 Each grade is assigned a color and on the last day of Spirit Week every student wears their grade’s color.
 Students show their spirit by cheering on and participating in games against other grades.

-The Connelly Contact is Holy Child’s annual magazine that includes Alumnae class notes and the Annual Report, while also featuring some events and information from the previous year.
-The Connelly Contact is typically published in the fall by Open House.
+The Connelly Contact is Holy Child’s magazine that includes Alumnae class notes and the Annual Report, while also featuring some events and information from the previous year.
+The summer edition is usually published by early September, while the winter edition is published by February.

 For any snow day after the first three snow days of the year, faculty members are expected to post assignments for students by 10:00 a.m.
 If a class does not meet on that day, no assignment should be given.
 Students must log on to Veracross and complete the assignments to turn in to their teacher in class the next school day.
 Faculty members must be available online for questions from students between 3:00 and 4:00 pm of a snow day.